-• Students: Activities associated with the preparation, orientation, instruction, supervision and/or evaluation of students prior to, during or immediately following their clinical placements.
-Excluded are service recipient related activities performed during the course of teaching;
+- Students: Activities associated with the preparation, orientation, instruction, supervision and/or evaluation of students prior to, during or immediately following their clinical placements.
+Excluded are service recipient related activities performed during teaching. - Professionals: Activities associated with the preparation, orientation, presentation and/or instruction of other professional staff. - Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of their academic curriculum.

-- Professionals: Activities associated with the preparation, orientation, presentation and/or instruction of other professional staff; - Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of their academic curriculum; - In-Service Education: Activities include, but are not limited to, receiving usually brief, in-house educational information sessions presented by other staff of the organization, orientation to new procedures or equipment, grand rounds and reading of professional journals, books and on-line articles; and - Travel: Internal and external travel associated with the above teaching/in-service activities.
+- In-Service Education: Activities include, but are not limited to, receiving usually brief, inhouse educational information sessions presented by other staff of the organization, orientation to new procedures or equipment, grand rounds and reading of professional journals, books and on-line articles. - Travel: Internal and external travel associated with the above teaching/in-service activities.